Dynamsoft/capture-vision-react-native-samples/ready-to-use-barcode-scanner-guide.md

     <string></string>
 ```

-## Build the Barcode Reader Component
+## Build the BarcodeScanner Component

-Now that the package is added, it's time to start building the barcode reader component using the SDK.
+Now that the package is added, it's time to start building the `BarcodeScanner` component using the SDK.

 ### Import
 To use the BarcodeScanner API, please import `BarcodeScanner` class